 Payment of all certification fees.

+Download a checklist with all requirements, here.
 All candidates must complete all CEAP® Exam Eligibility Requirements as detailed in sections C1.3 – C1.7 of the CEAP® Certification Policies document prior to submitting an application to take the CEAP® exam.

 Certification fees may be paid in advance, or with the corresponding step in the initial certification process.
 Certification is not complete until the candidate has met all all eligibility requirements, passed the CEAP® exam, and paid all certification fees.
 View Certification Fee Schedule